darrenjrobinson/powershell_module_identitynow/README.md

 New-IdentityNowSource                       Create an IdentityNow Source.
 New-IdentityNowSourceAccountSchemaAttribute Discover or add to a sources' account schema.
 New-IdentityNowSourceConfigReport           Generate a HTML Report of IdentityNow Sources configuration and export each Source and Schema config.
+New-IdentityNowSourceEntitlements           Create/Update IdentityNow Entitlements on a Flat File Source.
 New-IdentityNowTransform                    Create an IdentityNow Transform.
 New-IdentityNowUserSourceAccount            Create an IdentityNow User Account on a Flat File Source.
 Remove-IdentityNowAccessProfile             Delete an IdentityNow Access Profile.